auth0/docs/articles/quickstart/webapp/nextjs/interactive.md

 Create a file at `src/middleware.ts`.
 This file is used to enforce authentication on specific routes.

 The `middleware` function intercepts incoming requests and applies Auth0's authentication logic.
-The `matcher` configuration ensures that the middleware runs on all routes except for statis files and metadata.
+The `matcher` configuration ensures that the middleware runs on all routes except for static files and metadata.

 ## Add the Landing Page Content {{{ data-action=code data-code="src/app/page.tsx" }}}